 18.)
 Goin’ Topside 5.6 to 5.8 A mixture of easier lines leading to the top.
 Take your choice of line.
 Short rack thru #3 Camalot.
 First soloed on a whim to get to the top in 1994.
 (Harper and Schmidt, ’94).

 HALLWAY “A” DETAIL

-Hallway A is shown in the schematic above (Fig. 1).
+Hallway A is shown in the schematic to the right (Fig. 1).
 To get there, go to the North Side of the formation and find the Entrance as shown in Figure 2.
 You will need to do a little ‘blind’ downclimbing to get in.
 Then proceed eastwards about 20 yards.
 The going is easy until you reach the corner where the first obstacle is encountered… a small boulder.
 You are also looking straight at ‘Pandorra’s Box Has Cracked’, Route #5 on the schematic.
 Go up and over the boulder to reach the base of the climb – or turn right and scramble up a larger boulder.
 Once on top of this second obstacle, it is suggested to lower to the ‘floor’ and you will be in the vicinity of Routes 6, 7 and 8.

 ROUTES in Hallway A

 5.)
 Pandorra’s Box has Cracked 10b/c An interesting, varied climb with 2 roofs Hands to thin fingers Take a half rack including a spread of wires and cams up to #3 Camalot Belay on gear Descend using ‘A’ Anchors (easiest) …. this will return you to the A Entrance.
 (Harper and Lossner, ’01)